-A further breakdown of operating revenue and operating expenditure is contained in the Prospective Funding Impact Statements at the end of each outcome area section, eg. Environment is at page 22.
+A further breakdown of operating revenue and expenditure is contained in the Prospective Funding Impact Statements at the end of each outcome area section, eg. Environment is at page 22.
+Please note that all figures on pages 84-91 exclude GST.